buahaha/django-eveuniverse/docs/developer.md

 For example the "dogma" consists of 4 models that relate to inventory types and contain specifics for type objects like the rate of fire for some ship modules.
 Not every app may need that additional information in their database.

-Our solution here is to offer developers control over which related models are loaded through configuration.
-By default the following eve models are not loaded by relation and need to be turned on explicitly (see also Settings for details):
+Therefore the following eve models are not loaded through relations By default and need to be turned on explicitly:

 - EveAsteroidBelt
 - EveDogmaAttribute